 Step 10: Declutter your mind

 In order to live a more stress-free life, we need to declutter our minds and free up mental space.
 Having a cluttered mind is much worst then having a cluttered house.
 If my mind is cluttered, then I cannot focus on what I need to do.
 I am literally all over the place.
 I have a million things going through my mind with my to-do lists growing and overflowing.
 This is not helpful nor productive.
 The best thing you can do to be more productive, calm and stress-free is to ensure your mind is clear.
-This will help you to stay on top of everything you have to do, no matter how hectic, fast-paced or busy your life is.
+This will help you to stay on top of everything you have to do.

-Mental clutter can include things such as worrying about the future, trying to multi-task all of the time and keeping a mental to-do list that does not seem to decrease in size nor can you actually remember the tasks that need to be done.
+Mental clutter can include things such as worrying about the future.
+You may find yourself trying to multi-task all of the time.
+I tend to try to keep a mental to-do list that does not seem to decrease in size.
+This just means that I can’t actually remember the tasks I need to do.
 There are some things you can do to (1) declutter your mind and (2) stay clutter-free, productive and calm.

 Here’s what you can do